 Celebrate the end of winter and usher in the warmer months with the vivid colour and outlandish shapes of Victoria’s native wildflowers.
 Spring is the best time to see wildflowers throughout the Great Ocean Road region, although many plants do flower throughout the year.

 Stop in at the Flower Farm at Point Addis near Anglesea and see native wildflowers along the Surf Coast Walk, which runs from Torquay to Aireys Inlet.
 Take the Benwerrin Nature Walk at Mount Richmond, which is an extinct volcano surrounded by low, flat land.
 Forest, open heath and scattered swamps cover the park, and the area is noted for its spring wildflowers.

-Visit the Tower Hill State Game Reserve to see a wide array of native flora and fauna and take a walk through the heathland of the Bay of Islands Coastal Park in springtime to see colourful wildflowers in bloom.
+Visit the Tower Hill Wildlife Reserve to see a wide array of native flora and fauna and take a walk through the heathland of the Bay of Islands Coastal Park in springtime to see colourful wildflowers in bloom.
 Further along the coast, paddle up the Glenelg River in spring to see the wildflowers en route to the Princess Margaret Rose Cave.

 Early settlers cleared much of the land in The Otways, but extensive forest still does remain.
 Not far inland, rainforests and mountain ash trees contrast with coastal heathlands and open woodlands.
 Towering Myrtle Beech trees and their under-storey of dense tree ferns can be seen on the Maits Rest walk and at Melba Gully.

 Steep slopes combine with rich volcanic soils in this part of The Otways to produce forests filled with ferns, shrubs and tall eucalypts.
 Rainfall brings fast streams, waterfall cascades and rapids.
 South of the main Otways ridge, the most common trees are messmate stringybark, blue gum, mountain grey gum and manna gum.